alphagov/slimmer/docs/what-slimmer-does.md

 ### BodyInserter

 Takes the entirety of the element `#wrapper` (by default), and replaces the corresponding `#wrapper` element in the template with it.
 Both the source and destination selector can be configured.

 ### BodyClassCopier

 Takes any classes applied to the `<body>` element in the Rails response, and adds them to the `<body>` element in the template.
 This will add to any classes already existing in the template.

 ### HeaderContextInserter

 Takes an element in the Rails response with a selector of `.header-context` (by default), and replaces the corresponding element in the template with it.
 Does nothing unless the selector exists in both.

 The `.header-context` element typically wraps the 'breadcrumb' trail on the site.

 ### SectionInserter

-Used to add a content specific section links to the 'breadcrumb' trail
+Used to add a content specific section links to the 'breadcrumb' trail.

 This looks at the artefact it's given, and finds the primary section.
 It then adds links for this section and all its ancestors in reverse order.
 It uses the tag's `web_url` property for the link.

 ### GoogleAnalyticsConfigurator

 This appends lines to the Google analytics config JS content to add corresponding custom vars.
 It adds the following items:

 * Section - This is the title of the artefacts primary root section (aka base section).
 * Format - This is set from the `X-Slimmer-Format` HTTP header
 * NeedID - This is set from the artefact
 * Proposition - This is set from the artefact.
 If the `business_proposition` boolean entry is present, this is set to 'business' or 'citizen' based on it.
 * ResultCount - This is set from the `X-Slimmer-Result-Count` HTTP header

 ### SearchPathSetter